-National attention to this issue culminated in a proposal by president Barack Obama to reclaim the lead in adults earning associate's degrees among nations in the Organization for Economic Cooperation and Development.
+National attention to this issue culminated in a proposal by President Barack Obama to reclaim the lead in adults earning associate's degrees among nations in the Organization for Economic Cooperation and Development.
 As a strategy within this effort, entitled the "American Graduation Initiative," President Obama calls upon community colleges to increase degree and certificate completions by 5 million by 2020 as a component of the larger higher education attainment goal.
-In 2010, the Community College League of California convened a commission of 33 college leaders to identify policy and practice changes that, if implemented, could increase meaningful completions in community colleges by 2020.
-The Commission was asked to constrain its recommendations within reasonably available state resources, a particularly difficult task given the magnitude of the current recession and associated decline in state revenues.
-The complete report can be viewed at www.cccvision2020.org.
+In 2010, the Community College League of California convened its "Commission on the Future (COTF)," comprised of 33 college leaders to identify policy and practice changes to increase meaningful completions in California Community Colleges by 2020.